 [Note that the database for the Jewish Advocate newspaper in Boston shows the obituary for a Louis Gould of Somersworth, NY, who died on 01/08/1948.
-The obituary may have more information about him and his survivors.]
+The obituary may have more information about him and about other family members.]